berwynhoyt/filter-translate/README.md

 This is a tool to google-translate a text file except for the lines you filter out specifically -- leave them untranslated.

+I built it to translate source code files that had heaps of comments from Dutch to English.

 ```shell
 usage: filter-translate.py [-h] [--version] [--filter= FILTER] [-s SOURCE_LANGUAGE] [-t TARGET_LANGUAGE] [--encoding ENCODING] infile outfile